top of page

 Denise Lira-Ratinoff’s Installation At First Sight II was named "Best Art Event of the Year".
 Best of Atlanta 2008, United States.

-Commission for Chilean Government for a Monumental Installation, SCL, CL
+Denise was commissioned by Chilean Government to produce a Monumental Installation, SCL, CL.

 Awarded Best Young Artist, First Prize, XXI National Competition of Art, CL